course-projects-and-codes-dk/reactjs-course-projects/README.md

 # reactJS-repeated-projects

-It consists of a collection of redesigned reactJS projects of other developers with my input in it.
+It consists of a collection of redesigned reactJS projects where the idea isn't my original.
+These are inspired by developers all over the internet.

 ### Here's the live preview of all these projects